vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

 definition of `t.apply` is an implicit method as given in the corresponding implicit function trait.
 Hence, it will in turn be applied to a matching sequence of implicit arguments.
-The end effect is that efinerences to implicit functions get applied to implicit arguments in the same way as references to implicit methods.
+The end effect is that references to implicit functions get applied to implicit arguments in the same way as references to implicit methods.

 The second rule is the dual of the first.
 If the expected type